 Sell and Parker’s Oxycut buys steel profile cutting business Precision Profiling.
 The businesses are merged to form Precision Oxycut.

 Sell and Parker acquire a brownfield property at Newcastle and immediately expands Precision Oxycut to this site.

-Precision Oxycut commissioned its first Kinetic 4000 in Newcastle, allowing them to be able to offer drilling, tapping, countersinking, counterboring and contour bevelling.
+Precision Oxycut commissioned and installed its first Kinetic 4000 in Newcastle, allowing them to offer drilling, tapping, countersinking, counterboring and contour bevelling.

 Sell & Parker celebrates 50 years in business.

 Precision Oxycut commissioned and installed a Kinetic 5000 Sydney.

 Commissioning of the latest Kinetic 5200 was completed and started production mid January.
 Install and commission of Precision Oxycut’s first Laser cutter installed mid February.